 We have a basic house design that can be tailored according lot size and family size.
 We stick to a certain design to ensure that construction is “volunteer friendly”, cost effective, and keeping with Habitat’s guidelines of simple decent homes.

-Habitat GO typically builds three-bedroom houses.
-Families are selected before finalizing the house plans, allowing us to tailor house plans to meet specific family situations.
+Habitat GO typically builds three-bedroom houses, but we sometimes tailor house plans to meet specific family situations.

 Yes; we will take into consideration special needs and build to reflect those needs.

 Yes; assuming the location, the type of home and building codes permit a basement.

 Additions to the house can be built by the homeowner, but only with a building permit.
 Should an addition be built without a permit and if Habiat GO takes possession of the house for whatever reason, Habitat GO will charge the cost of removing the addition from the property and add this to the overall cost of the house.

 Habitat GO requires each family to commit 500 hours of their time volunteering for the Habitat affiliate.
 Single-parent families need to complete 350 hours There is no compensation for these volunteer hours.
 Examples of how to accumulate volunteer hours include: constructing one’s own home or the homes of others; participating in publicity and fundraising events; office work; and attending family orientation meetings.
 Family and/or friends can also contribute required hours.

 - Habitat build site activities as assigned by the construction supervisor